 The Italian market is an area in South Philadelphia that covers 9th street between Christian Street and Washington Avenue.
 It is filled with delis, butchers, bakeries, cheese shops and all things foodie.
 The area took on the Italian Market name in the 1970s as supermarkets grew.
 Not only as the area prospered there are now Mexican, Vietnamese, Korean and other ethnicity food shops and markets popping up.

-The tour kicked off with some fresh bread at Sarcone’s bakery.
+My Philadelphia food tours Italian Market kicked off with some fresh bread at Sarcone’s bakery.
 One highlight was Cannuli’s.
-This high-quality butcher has been a landmark of the area for some time.
+This high-quality butcher has been a landmark of the Italian Market area for some time.
 It is best known and loved for its pigs.
-It is only on a tour that you will get to see their amazing ovens and freezers.
+It is only on a Philadelphia Italian market tour that you will get to see their amazing ovens and freezers.

 I enjoyed a fantastic cheese tasting and some extraordinary balsamic vinegar at Di Bruno Bros.
 The Tortilleria makes delicious fresh from scratch tortilla chips.

-Strangely my favourite store didn’t sell any actual food!
+Strangely my favourite store in the Philadelphia Italian market didn’t sell any actual food!
 Fante’s claims to be the oldest kitchenwares store in America.
 The store is huge and stocked top to toe with every type of kitchen gadget you could possibly imagine.
 It is family owned and run and a fantastic place to visit.

 Philadelphia Food Tours Italian Market

 I went on my Italian Market tour with Urban Adventures.
 I highly recommend their Italian Market Immersion tour – my guide Chuck seemed to know everyone in the area and it was a great way to find out the stories behind the area.
 They also run other Philly Food Adventures.

 There is also an Italian Market Free Food Tour.